 - Changing the way that you act

-Counselling is a journey; it is you that is the driving seat as it unfolds.
+Counselling is a journey; it is you in the driving seat as it unfolds.
 Red Maple Counselling offers you a safe space and dedicated time for you to be heard and supported.
 You are at the centre of the process throughout.

 The Person-Centred approach

 Counselling comes in many shapes and sizes.
 Red Maple Counselling offers a Person-Centred form of Counselling.
 You as the client are the primary focus at all times.
 Red Maple Counselling offers a service that is empathetic and individual to your journey and your uniqueness.
 Your autonomy and free-will is respected at all times.
 What you say, what you feel is valued and respected throughout the course of the sessions.
 It is also entirely up to you as to how long you use the service for.
-All clients are however, initially offered eight sessions.
 You may wish to get in touch, arrange an appointment to assess whether Red Maple Counselling is the right fit for you and ask any questions that you might have.

 What to talk about?

 Red Maple Counselling offers you a safe, empathetic, non-judgemental space to explore, overcome and better understand the challenges and concerns that you may be experiencing.

 Many different concerns might be addressed in counselling.
 There may not always be one single area of focus.
 As such, it’s your choice as the client as to what you wish to bring to the session.